BoyanHou/Boyan-Hou-Software-Engineering-Notebook/Django/Django Template Language: 写在html内的django语言.md

 ## Syntax
 - !!
 NOTE:
+  - in Django Template Language you still can concat strings using `|add:`,
+    however you still CAN'T concat variable names: build lists/dictionaries instead!
   - if using a variable inside `{{}}`, then do not need to use `{%%}` to wrap it
   - Django Template Language has NO `range()` function: you need to make the desired range in views and pass it into context
   - Django Templates Language DO NOT USE `()` for accessing dictionary elements: USE `dic.items`, `dic.values`, `dic.keys`